ualter/aws-skills-mapping-iac/README.md

 **IMPORTANT!**

-Notice, before proceeding, you **have to create** your own default configuration file (`./configuration/default.yml` -   based on `./configuration/default_template.yml`) with the respective values (AWS Account, website-name).
+Notice, before proceeding, you **have to create** your own default configuration file (`./configuration/default.yml` -   based on `./configuration/default_template.yml`) with your respective values (AWS Account, website-name).

 ```bash